 1. Following the Kurosawa Thread Option

-You might, as Yoshimoto does (p.
-349), take Stephen Prince's notion that, beginning in the postwar period, Kurosawa was interested in how the self, the individual, was constructed and functioned in modern Japan.
+Stephen Prince has the notion that, beginning in the postwar period, Kurosawa was interested in a "social" or "ethical project," one that inquires into how the self, the individual, was constructed and functioned in modern Japan.
 There was that feeling that Japan needed a different kind of subjectivity than what was experienced in the 1930s and during wartime, and Kurosawa was trying to explore that in some of his early films in order to help Japanese people construct some values and a sense of self that were suited to a modern, democratic era.
-In other words, perhaps his films had a kind of political or social agenda associated with them.
-And you could examine how that notion holds up in films like Ikiru, Kagemusha and Rhapsody in August.
-Prince doesn't find much evidence for these kinds of concerns expressed in later films like Kagemusha and Ran.
-What do you think?
-What is Yoshimoto's take on Prince's way of looking at Kurosawa's films?
+Is this the best way to view Seven Samurai?
+What makes Kambei such a good person and good leader?
+What makes the film, Seven Samurai, so powerful and compelling?
+Could it be, as Audie Bock suggests, that each individual (samurai) has to decide for themselves whether "the little bit of good they can do, so that ordinary people can live in peace and with a modicum of comfort, is worth doing to the utmost, even to the point of death. . ?"
+Is this notion of self-sacrifice for the greater welfare a traditional Japanese virture?
+Or is it perfectly compatible with the modern?
+Is it what heroes everywhere do?
 Where would you place yourself in this discussion?

 2. Focusing on After Life and Departures